Characters of the Marvel Cinematic Universe: M–Z: Otto Octavius / Doctor Octopus

+Thor Odinson

 Okoye

 Okoye (portrayed by Danai Gurira) is a Wakandan warrior and the former general of the Dora Milaje.
 In 2016, she fights on T'Challa's side when N'Jadaka plots to usurp the throne.
 In 2018, she fights alongside members of the Avengers to combat Thanos and his army during the battle in Wakanda.
 She survives the Blip and helps the remaining Avengers for the next five years.
 In 2023, she participates in the battle against an alternate version of Thanos and his army.
 In 2024, she attends T'Challa's funeral.
-In 2025, she and Shuri go to Cambridge, Massachusetts to meet an MIT Student, Riri Williams, who built a vibranium-detecting machine and plans to take her to Wakanda.
-Later, she was removed from her post as a General as she couldn't protect Shuri and Riri who were kidnapped by Namor.
+In 2025, she and Shuri go to Cambridge, Massachusetts to meet an MIT student, Riri Williams, who built a vibranium-detecting machine and plans to take her to Wakanda.
+Later, she was removed from her post as a General as she could not protect Shuri and Riri who were kidnapped by Namor.
 Later Shuri bestows her with the Midnight Angel Armor, recruiting her and Aneka to fight alongside the rest of the Wakandan military forces against Namor and his Talokan army.
 Okoye then leaves Wakanda and starts a new life.